JorgeyGari/RingoBot/README_characters.md

 ## User Commands

-### `/personaje registrar <nombre>`
-Register a new character with the given name.
-Each Discord user can only have one character.

 ### `/personaje ver`
-View your character information including name, current PC, and registration date.
+View your character information including name, current PC, registration date, and character picture.

+### `/personaje ver-balance`
+Check your current PC balance quickly.

+### `/personaje cambiar-imagen <imagen_url>`
+Update your character's picture by providing an image URL.
+The URL must start with http:// or https://.

 ### `/personaje ranking [límite]`
 View the leaderboard of characters sorted by PC (highest first).
 Default limit is 10.